JonathanYL/SimpleGamesKeeper/README.md

 Here's a list of some key features that I'm proud of:

 1. When a user queries a popular term (such as "Mario"), I ensure that the tablerow results are lazy loaded as the user navigates down the table.
-I do this by quering an extra 25 results when the user is 2/3rds down the page.
+I do this by querying an extra 25 results when the user is 2/3rds down the page.
 As a result, there is an almost seamless transition when querying large results.

 2. I thought that the carousel for the home screen turned out really well.
 By adding a small reflection with custom assets I created, I feel that it looked really good against a simple, minimalistic white backdrop.